 InstructorStart DateDaysTimeLocation

 In this course students assist in all aspects of the publication of the campus literary journal.
 Students read submissions of poetry, fiction, and creative nonfiction, they work with writers to edit their pieces, and they assist with layout and design.
-Prerequisite: ENG 123 (3 units; Spring)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation